 - What if my anxiety is really bad throughout the entire pregnancy?
 How will I ever take care of my family?

 Now there’s some red flags.
-If you ever use the words “I should” or “I have to” than that is the Perfectionist.
+If you ever use the words “I should” or “I have to,” then The Perfectionist is talking you down.
 The Perfectionist is a sub-personality which promotes negative self-talk, contributing to chronic stress and burnout.

 The words “What if” are used when the Worrier sub-personality is causing anxiety.

 The other kinds of sub-personalities are the Victim (“I can’t.
 I’ll never be able to) which promotes depression, and the Critic (“Can’t you ever get it right?”) which promotes low self-esteem.

 It’s important to be able to recognize when you are promoting this self-talk behavior and what you are telling yourself.
 Then you counter your negative self-talk with positive counter-statements (positive affirmations) that you believe in or want to believe in.

 I will replace those thoughts with some new ones:

 - I can let my body do its thing.
 I accept these feelings and know that they will eventually pass.

 - I am okay the way that I am right now.